NIJ69/nij69.github.io/_posts/2024-05-08-excel-data-visualization.md

 ---
-title: Data Visualization in MS Excel
+title: "Data Visualization in MS Excel"
 image: /assets/images/post_excel/title.png
 excerpt: "Dive into advanced SQL techniques to optimize your database queries, enhance performance, and master complex data manipulations.
 This will be an example of truncated text.
 Let's see what happens!!"
 ---